dfki-asr/compass/CONTAINER.md

 Setting up WildFly for COMPASS
 ==============================

-Currently, we support [WildFly](http://www.wildfly.org) as container only.
+Currently, we support [WildFly](http://www.wildfly.org) 8.2.0 Final as container only.
 JavaEE portability is a difficult terrain, and we do not have the resources to manoeuvre around this.
 We're sorry for the inconvenience.